sriharikapu/ion/doc/README.md

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin on your native platform.
+The following are some helpful notes on how to run Ion on your native platform.

 ### Unix